aburnsy/data-engineering-zoomcamp-2024/Week_1/Docker/postgreSQL/docker_polars/README.md

 csv_reader = pl.read_csv_batched(file_name, dtypes=dtypes)
 ```

-If you run the script again now, you should see the data types in the database change.
+If you run the script again, you should see the data types in the database change.
 Some integer fields go from `BIGINT` to `INTEGER`, which should use less memory.

 ### Renaming, Adding or Dropping Columns
 We can easily add, remove or update columns in Polars.
 In fact, this can be done very efficiently by chaining the function calls together like so